blakesanie/parquet-record/README.md

 # parquet-record

-A Rust library for efficient serialization and deserialization of structs to/from Parquet format with support for batch writing and parallel reading.
+A high-performance Rust library for moving structs to/from disk using Parquet format.
+Abstracts complex Arrow/Parquet usage while providing batch writing and parallel reading capabilities for maximum performance.

 ## Features